I'm not here to bash Geek Squad. I'm here to help you figure out if they're the right choice for your situation.

 Will Geek Squad fix my computer the same day?

 Rarely.
-Simple fixes might be same-day, but most repairs take several days.
+Simple fixes might be same-day, but most repairs take several business days.
 In-home service requires scheduling in advance.

 Is it worth fixing an old computer at all?